torryatco/Basilica/readme.md

 }
 ```

 Note that sass is less tolerant of errors than regular css.
+This is a good thing.
 Try omitting the full colon:

 ```css
 * {